rafaelwendel/phpsupabase/README.md

 Through the `db` variable it is possible to perform the actions on the `categories` table.

-NOTE: If Row Level Security (RLS) is enabled in the used table, pass the `bearerToken` to the `Service` class:
+NOTE: If Row Level Security (RLS) is enabled in the used table, pass the `bearerToken` to the `Service` object:

 ```php
 $bearerToken = 'THE_ACCESS_TOKEN'; //returned in the login action.